-On the right of the SFP ports are a line of 4 LEDs which show SFP port status.
-These are illuminated green when a link is established.

-• 6 x RJ45 Gigabit Ethernet ports with logical interface names ge1 to ge6.
-These connections are capable of link speed auto-negotiation and can therefore operate with 10Base-T, 100Base-Tx, or 1000Base-T.
+- On the far left is a RS-232 port for direct console access. - To the right of the console port are 2 USB ports which are not used in normal CorePlus operation. - To the right of the USB ports is an array of 6 x RJ45 Gigabit Ethernet interfaces with logical interface names ge1 to ge6.
+These interfaces have equal operational capacity and are capable of link speed auto-negotiation which means that they can operate with 10Base-T, 100Base-Tx or 1000Base-T.